-- Tell students that the words are for the names of animals. - In pairs, students are asked to find the picture of the animal (Resource 2) for each of the words on the board.
-(This gives the teacher a good idea about students' prior knowledge.) - As a class, they match word and picture.
-Teacher can also assist students with how the word sounds - and the different letters and their corresponding sound. - Can you tell which of these animals live in a hot country and which live in a cold country? - Teachers ask pairs to look at the other animals (Resource 2).
-Which ones belong together? - What other animals can you think of that begin with the letter c etc? - Group all the animals that live in cold countries together.
+- In pairs, students are asked to match the picture of the animal (Resource 2a) with each of the words on the side.
+(This gives the teacher a good idea about students' prior knowledge.) - As a class, they match the word and picture.
+Teacher asks students how the word sounds - and the different letters and their corresponding sound.
+(Resource 2b has the answers.) - Can you tell which of these animals live in a hot country and which live Literacy: in a cold country? - What other animals can you think of that begin with the letter c etc.? - Group all the animals that live in cold countries together and the ones that live in hot countries.